How to buy MGM Resorts International (MGM) shares in Australia

 Have MGM Resorts International's shares ever split?

 MGM Resorts International's shares were split on a 2:1 basis on 18 May 2005.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your MGM Resorts International shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for MGM Resorts International shares which in turn could have impacted MGM Resorts International's share price.

 MGM Resorts International share price volatility

-Over the last 12 months, MGM Resorts International's shares have ranged in value from as little as US$15.8351 up to US$44.397.
+Over the last 12 months, MGM Resorts International's shares have ranged in value from as little as US$33.7 up to US$51.1636.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while MGM Resorts International's is 2.4472.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while MGM Resorts International's is 2.3275.
 This would suggest that MGM Resorts International's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 MGM Resorts International overview